Solving the Mystery of Whose Laughter Is On the Golden Record

 The official book about the Golden Record, Murmurs of Earth, contains a trove of fascinating background about the making of the record—including the painstaking process of gathering audio for the Sounds of Earth section—but there’s nothing in it about whose laugh is featured.
 I tried to arrange a time to speak with Ann Druyan, the producer and filmmaker who spearheaded audio collection for that portion of the record, but I couldn’t reach her.
 (Druyan and Sagan worked closely on the project, and later married.)

-So I started contacting people listed in the “acknowledgement” section of Murmurs to see if anyone could remember.
+So I started contacting people listed in the “acknowledgements” section of Murmurs to see if anyone could remember.
 Nothing.

 “I wish I could help you... but I don’t know,” wrote Lise Menn, a linguist and professor at the University of Colorado who is listed in the book as having provided audio for the mother-and-child track.
 “I’m not even sure whose voice is on the mother-and-baby segment, although it may have been from [the linguist Margaret] Bullowa’s files—I was her assistant.
 If Dr. Druyan doesn’t know, I think we’re at a dead end.”